adshares/adshares-docs/protocol/definitions/index.rst

 .. note::
     In most ecosystems the term *inventory* refers only to the supply side of the market, i.e. what :ref:`Publishers<protocol-definitions-publisher>` offer for sale and the minimum price they are willing to accept from :ref:`Advertisers <protocol-definitions-advertiser>`.
-    However, in :ref:`Adshares Protocol <adshares-protocol2>` this term has a more generic meaning, as it refers to assets that belong to either side of the market, i.e. :ref:`Publishers<protocol-definitions-publisher>` or :ref:`Advertisers <protocol-definitions-advertiser>`.
+    However, in :ref:`Adshares Protocol <adshares-protocol>` this term has a more generic meaning, as it refers to assets that belong to either side of the market, i.e. :ref:`Publishers<protocol-definitions-publisher>` or :ref:`Advertisers <protocol-definitions-advertiser>`.